Ceramic surface replacement – but is it possible minimally-invasively?

 Short stem prosthesis:

-Conclusion: Surface replacement theoretically maximal, short stem prosthesis practical and safe.
+Conclusion: Surface replacement is theoretically the maximum, short stem prosthesis is practical and safe.

 8.2 Minimally invasive approaches